There Is Always Something To Do

 If the non-painter joins us with their painting spouse, we’ve even seen their relationship change for the better!
 We remove all of the distractions so they can better concentrate on their own interests when apart, and each other when together.

 At one of Carol Marine’s Workshops, Gregory a non-painter, came with his lovely wife Coralie.
 He was such an asset to the group as his enthusiasm for life was infectious!
 He even ended up painting and surprised everyone with his wonderful work!
-We enjoyed their company so much that we invited them to be crew for us in Scotland and they are returning again in October 2020 to help us deliver the retreat in Tuscany.
-We are thrilled to say that we have quite a few couples returning with us in 2020, so our harmonious blend of activities for painters and non-painters must be working!
+We enjoyed their company so much that we invited them to be crew for us in Scotland and they are returning again to help us deliver the retreat in Tuscany.
+We are thrilled to say that we have quite a few couples returning with us for our next season, so our harmonious blend of activities for painters and non-painters must be working!

 Blogger: Shirley Hambrick